Year 5 Summer term

 - Reading a range of fiction and non-fiction texts, including classic novels, science fiction, persuasive writing, non-chronological reports, poetry which tells a story and poetry with vivid imagary.

-- Fiction will include classic and science fiction stories and we will be using these to investigate settings, character development, dialogue & narrative style, explore the structure of short stories and the use of modal verbs & dialogue.
+- Fiction will include stories linked to our History topic and we will be using these to investigate settings, character development, dialogue & narrative style, explore the structure of short stories and the use of modal verbs & dialogue.

-- Writing will include dramatisation, playing with point-of-view, writing a 'Lost Tale', writing a drama based on one they have heard and a new story in a given style.
+- Writing will include dramatisation, playing with point-of-view, writing a myth style story, writing a drama based on one they have heard and a new story in a given style.

 - Our grammar focus will include: